Rates, discounts and monetary transactions

 200

-Transfer of an apartment or holiday home, additional work regarding registration of homeowners' association/reserve fund/service costs.
+Transfer of a condominium right or holiday home, additional work regarding registration of homeowners' association/reserve fund/service costs.
 Purchaser

 175

-Transfer of an apartment right, additional work due to an inactive homeowners' association.
+Transfer of a condominium right, additional work due to an inactive homeowners' association.
 Purchaser

 100

-Transfer of a leasehold right, additional work under the leasehold conditions, permission, outstanding lease payments, capitalized transfer tax.
+Transfer of a leasehold right, additional work under the leasehold conditions, consent, outstanding lease payments, capitalized transfer tax.
 Purchaser

 200